What is a Sales Pipeline?

 Funnel vs. Pipeline

-Now, a Funnel is about the people who might become customers.
+Now, a Sales Funnel is about the people who might become customers.
 It’s a picture that shows how possible customers change.
 The sales pipeline fits within the sales funnel.
 It typically begins in the middle of the funnel, where we identify qualified leads, and continues to the bottom of the funnel, where we close sales.

 Benefits of a Sales Pipeline